asunar/blogGenerator/source/_posts/Perils-of-Request-Response-in-the-age-of-distributed-systems.md

  * What do we tell the user?
 I know "An unexpected error occurred" :)

  The bottom line is:
  > If you're doing this on top of http, you're always going to be almost there.
 There's always going to be the scenario of this time I've done it.
-This time I finally solved all of the edge cases, and then some period of time later and production, some other thing will blow up and you'll discover oh except that one.
+This time I finally solved all of the edge cases, and then some period of time later in production, some other thing will blow up and you'll discover oh except that one.
  -Udi Dahan

-Today I learned: It is very difficult to build reliable systems on top of http with request/response (remote procedure calling-RPC, REST, Web Services etc. )
+Today I learned: It is very difficult to build reliable systems on top of http with request/response (remote procedure calling-RPC, REST, Web Services etc.)